 How to get a distinction in your violin exam

 In terms of what you need to achieve it, 130 marks out of 150 total.
-This is 30 more than the 100 needed to pass, and each extra mark will require hours of practise.
+This is 30 more than the 100 needed to pass, and each extra mark will require hours of practice.

 These are: